d3rky/pyday2022-bcn/docs/instruction.md

     atheris.Fuzz()
     ```

-1. Let's run and check what do you have now
+1. Let's run and check what you have now
     ```
     > docker-compose build fuzz
     > docker-compose run --service-ports fuzz